-The most popular styles of ramen, to name a few are, Shio ramen with its clear, light-bodied salty chicken broth, Shoyu Ramen, a soy sauce flavored chicken broth, Tonkotsu ramen, a rich pork based broth, which is fatty and milky white in color, and lastly Miso ramen, which is miso based.
+The most popular styles of ramen, to name a few are Shio ramen with its clear, light-bodied salty chicken broth, Shoyu Ramen, a soy sauce flavored chicken broth, Tonkotsu ramen, a rich pork based broth, which is fatty and milky white in color, and lastly Miso ramen, which is miso based.

-Line a medium sized pot with foil.
+Line a medium sized pot or wok with foil.
 Place 2 T finely shredded DRY wood chips in a pile in the middle.
 I used apple wood.
 Place a strainer basket over top.

 Another topping I chose was left over butternut squash.
 Dice it into small 1/2 in cubes, toss with olive oil, salt and pepper and roast in a hot oven until tender, about 20 minutes.

 Toppings are fully customizable.
-Typical toppings include pork, beef, seafood, tofu, bamboo shoots, a soft-boiled egg, seaweed (nori), fish cakes, corn, cabbage, bok choy, mushrooms, spinach, scallions, pickled vegetables, or anything else that appeals to you.
+Typical toppings include pork, beef, chicken seafood, tofu, bamboo shoots, a soft-boiled egg, seaweed (nori), fish cakes, corn, cabbage, bok choy, mushrooms, spinach, scallions, pickled vegetables, or anything else that appeals to you.

 Enoki mushrooms (also referred to as the velvet shank) are the delicate and tasteful mushrooms that grow on tree trunks, roots and branches mostly found in Japan.
 They grow in a cluster and have stems that are up to 4 inches tall.
 Their aroma is slightly fruity and they are mild in flavor.
 Generally I use them raw as a garnish.